PassivePicasso/ThunderKit/README.md

 8. Open RainOfStages\RainOfStages.sln in Visual Studio

 9. Fix references in project RainOfStages.Plugin by adding the following assembly references
-	* Assembly-CSharp
-		*  this is the Assembly-CSharp.dll distributed with Risk Of Rain 2
+	* All DLL files in the Risk Of Rain Data Folder
-	* MMHook_Assembly-CSharp
-		*  I don't know where to find this, but you need it.
-	* BepInEx
+	* MMHook_Assembly-CSharp.dll
-		* This is the mod package, assume compatibility with latest released version
+		*  This is included with the R2API
+	* BepInEx.dll
 	* RainOfStages.Shared.dll
 		*  If you launched unity and correctly setup the project then new folders will be generated under the repository root folder, navigate to Library\ScriptAssemblies to find RainOfStages.Shared.dll